ryhanlon/Capstone_PDXCodeGuild/docs/my_proposal.md

 Time will be split between the front-end and the back-end.
 At this time this is a rough estimate due to lack of knowledge about Django

 ****week one:****
-- front-end: finish the mockup of the _story page_, _unscramble page_, wireframe the dashboards
+- front-end: create the mockup of the _home page_, _story page_

-- back-end: start learning Jdango and wireframe how to connect, store and send data to the client.
-Continue to plan how to visualize the data from the user interactions and send back to server/email.
+- back-end: start learning Jdango, build models to store the assets, storybook information, website assets information; veiws to render to the client, templates for format the design

 ****week two:****
-- front-end: implement basic functionality on the web page for _story page_ and _unscramble page_, mockup of the _dashboards_
+- front-end: using Django templates, build the home_page, bookshelf_page, story_page, display_page
-- back-end: complete back-end wireframes/outline, start building the framework to collect the data from the _story page_ and _unscramble page_
+- back-end: automate the website pages and the storybook pages using templates, template tags and template variables; build asset models, merit models (store the interactions from the page)--keep refining the models.

 ****week three:****
-- front-end: continue to build and fine tune the functionality on the web page for _story page_, _unscramble page_, the _dashboards_
+- front-end: add the REST framework for collecting the user interactions and User interface to register, logIn, Profile, logOut
-- back-end: continue to build the framework to collect the data from the _story page_, _unscramble page_ and the _dashboard_
+- back-end: continue to refine the models and templates, all assets (images, videos, audio, text) are stored in the database, used by the templates

 ****week four:****
 - front-end: finish up details, prepare presentation